Bank of America Corporation (BAC): Lucky investors are lined up for success

 Bank of America Corporation (BAC) is priced at $27.75 after the most recent trading session.
-At the very opening of the session, the stock price was $28.38 and reached a high price of $29.47, prior to closing the session it reached the value of $28.97.
-The stock touched a low price of $28.1134.Recently in News on March 13, 2023, Bank of America Declares Second Quarter 2023 Preferred Stock Dividends.
+At the very opening of the session, the stock price was $28.24 and reached a high price of $28.43, prior to closing the session it reached the value of $27.82.
+The stock touched a low price of $27.65.Recently in News on March 13, 2023, Bank of America Declares Second Quarter 2023 Preferred Stock Dividends.
 Bank of America Corporation today announced the Board of Directors has authorized regular cash dividends on the outstanding shares or depositary shares of the following series of preferred stock:.
 You can read further details here

 Bank of America Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $44.63 on 03/22/22, with the lowest value was $27.62 for the same time period, recorded on 03/17/23.